Benyamin-creator/D-FB1/README.md

 # D-FB1

-It is a tool that allows you to hack passwords by brute force, it can be applied to five types of social networks such as: Twitter, GMAIL, Facebook and Instagram
+It is a tool that allows you to hack passwords by brute force, it can be applied to four types of social networks such as: Twitter, GMAIL, Facebook and Instagram

 # how to install